oer4sdi/Geospatial-Web-Services/StoryBoard.md

 ## 2. Thematic Background

 **Module 1:**
-With the following slides we provide you with some general context and background on Geospatial Web Services.
+* Short Introduction with some general context and background on Geospatial Web Services (In a few Sentences)
+* Video (Main Information about Geospatial Web Services)
+* Text Accordeon (Summarizes the given information)

 **Module 2:**